jbreckmckye/nortis/blog/README.md

 fit entirely within system RAM without access to the CD-ROM.
 Despite these limitations, the Yaroze fostered a passionate community of indie developers.

 And now I had my own.
-It got me thinking: what was it actually like, to write a PlayStation game?
+Which got me thinking: what was it actually like, to write a PlayStation game?

 This is about how I wrote a simple homebrew PSX game myself, using an open-source version of the libraries but still running on original hardware and written in classic C.